My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Method

 \subsection{Analysis Methods}

 }

 The scenarios were analyzed with a qualitative thematic analysis approach \cite{glaser_discovery_2017, lofland_analyzing_2022}.
 We applied open and axial coding of scenarios to identify impacts.
 Excerpts from the scenarios were used in a constant comparison approach to develop codes and establish emerging themes.
 With this approach, we were able to typologize and structure the content of the scenarios.
 Additionally, we used the responses from the value question to explore the rationale for why specific impacts were described.
-These serve to help qualitatively illustrate specific impacts.

 Once we had developed a taxonomy, we then quantified the occurrence of impact types for each respondent.
 For each scenario we identify the presence or absence of each impact type and use this to count the number of times each is mentioned across all scenarios.
 We then used descriptive statistics and logistic regression models to analyze this count data with respect to sociodemographic background variables.

 \hypertarget{findings}{